lipex360x/ecoleta/backend/README.md

 #### :zap: Setup

-Clone this repository, run `npm i && npm run dev:server` for backend path and `npm i && npm run start` for frontend path.
+Clone this repository, run `npm i && npm run dev:server` to start the project.

-If you prefer, install all dependencies using `yarn`
+If you prefer, install all dependencies using `yarn` and run `yarn dev:server` to start.

-Check more details of this project in the back-end
+Check more details of this project in the front-end folder

 ---